srackham/obsidian.nvim/README.md

     blink = false,
     -- Trigger completion at 2 chars.
     min_chars = 2,
+    -- Set to false to disable new note creation in the picker create_new = true,
   },

   -- Optional, configure key mappings.
 These are the defaults.
 If you don't want to set any keymappings this